marian42/threes-psp/README.md

 You need a PSP that can run homebrew games.

+1. Download the `EBOOT.PBP` file from ]here](https://github.com/marian42/threes-psp/releases/latest/).
-1. Create the folder `/PSP/GAME/Threes/` on your Memory Stick
+2. Create the folder `/PSP/GAME/Threes/` on your Memory Stick
-2. Move the `EBOOT.PBP` file into that folder
+3. Move the `EBOOT.PBP` file into that folder

 Alternatively, you can run this game in the PPSSPP emulator.